 RuboCoping with legacy: Bring your Ruby code up to Standard

-You will hardly find a Ruby developer who hasn’t heard about RuboCop, the Ruby linter and formatter.
-And still, it is not that hard to find a project where code style is not enforced.
-Usually, these are large, mature codebases, often successful ones.
-Fixing linting and formatting can be a challenge if it wasn’t set up correctly from the get-go.
-So, your RuboCop sees red!
-Here’s how to fix it.
+You’ll hardly find a Ruby developer who hasn’t heard about RuboCop, the Ruby linter and formatter.
+Yet still, it’s also not that hard to find a project where code style has not been enforced.
+Usually, these are large, mature codebases, and often successful ones.
+But fixing linting and formatting can be a challenge if it wasn’t set up correctly from the get-go.
+So, if your RuboCop is seeing red, here’s how to fix it!

-Disclaimer: This article is being regularly updated with the best recommendations up to date; take a look at a Changelog section.
+Disclaimer: This article is being regularly updated with the best, most up-to-date recommendations; take a look at the Changelog section for more info.

-In this post, I will show you how we at Evil Martians touch up codebases of our customers in <%= Date.today.year>
+In this post, I’ll show you how we at Evil Martians touch up customer codebases in <%= Date.today.year>

 Style matters